Awesome Common Lisp

 - Paradigms of Artificial Intelligence Programming: Case Studies in Common Lisp - A book on programming AI that covers some advanced Lisp.

-- Quicklisp - A library manager containing many libraries, with easy depencency management.
+- :star: Quicklisp - A library manager containing many libraries, with easy depencency management.
 Expat.

 - qlot - A project-local library installer, similar to Bundler or Carton.
 Expat.